Everything You Need To Know About Cookie Consent and CCPA and CPRA: The Ultimate Guide to Cookie Consent Requirements

-The California Consumer Privacy Act (CCPA) and the California Privacy Rights Act (CPRA) have similarities with the European Union's General Data Protection Regulation (GDPR) in terms of personal data processing requirements.
+The CCPA and the CPRA have similarities with the European Union's GDPR in terms of personal data processing requirements.
 Both laws place significant emphasis on giving consumers control over their personal information and require businesses to provide certain rights to consumers, such as the right to access, delete, and opt-out of the sale of their personal information.

 However, there are also some differences between the CCPA/CPRA and the GDPR.
 For example, the CCPA/CPRA applies only to California residents, while the GDPR applies to all individuals in the EU.
 The CCPA/CPRA also have different definitions of personal information and differ in their enforcement mechanisms.